dawnlabs/photosorcery/README.md

 # photosorcery

-Small library for converting between image types and merging images into PDFs
+Simple CLI for converting between image types and merging images into PDFs

 ## API